The Monumental Truth about Sick Building Syndrome

 how do you prevent sick building syndrome?

-Fix the sick building, and you fix the illness.
+The good news is that if you fix the sick building, and you fix the illness.
 So if you build your home using building materials that do not emit chemicals.
 Or only emit low levels of chemicals or volatile organic compounds.

 Adequate ventilation in your home will improve your indoor air quality.
 You can use toxin absorbing plants such as mother-in-law tongue or Sansevieria.
 They scrub the air and improve your indoor air quality.